andreafalzetti/andreafalzetti.github.io/content/blog/2016-04-4-how-to-create-a-smart-slack-bot-in-nodejs.markdown

 ---
 author: Andrea Falzetti
+categories:
-categories: blog
+  - blog
-comments: true
 date: "2016-04-04T09:00:00Z"
-header-img: img/post-bg-04.jpg
-subtitle: that schedules events using text analysis API
+description: that schedules events using text analysis API
-tags: nodejs caldav slack bot
+tags:
+  - nodejs
+  - caldav
+  - slack
+  - bot
 title: How to create a smart Slack Bot in Node.js
+aliases:
+    - /blog/2016/04/04/how-to-create-a-smart-slack-bot-in-nodejs.html
+    - /blog/2016/04/04/How-to-create-a-smart-Slack-Bot-in-Node.js/
 ---

 The challenge here was creating a **bot able to schedule events**.
 Part of our internal tools at [Activate Media](http://activate.co.uk), **PlannerBot**, so it has been named, is now a member of our team.
 He currently lives in Slack, online 24/7 for 365 days of the year, programmed with the idea in mind that one day he could be moved to Facebook Messenger, Skype, or any other messaging platform.